powermator/Megax_Thermal_Printer/README.md

 ## Future Work
 - Localization and adding supported languages for GUI (Deutsch,Arabic,etc..)
-- send a reply to the Intent sending program (the caller Program), whether the printing is completed successfully or not
+- send a reply to the Intent sending program (the caller Program), to inform whether the printing is completed successfully or not